-+ Science electives must include at least two of the following: animal nutrition, anatomy & physiology, cellular biology, comparative anatomy, genetics, embryology, mammalian or animal physiology, microbiology, physics II, histology, reproductive physiology, parasitology, or immunology.
++ Science electives must include at least two of the following: animal nutrition, anatomy & physiology, cellular biology, comparative anatomy, genetics (Genetics is being considered as a possible prerequisite.
+It is advised to use it as a science elective.), embryology, mammalian or animal physiology, microbiology, physics II, histology, reproductive physiology, parasitology, or immunology.

 Course requirements may change.
-Check the Auburn University College of Veterinary Medicine website regularly for updates at vetmed.auburn.edu.
+Check the Auburn University College of Veterinary Medicine website regularly for updates at [vetmed.auburn.edu](http://vetmed.auburn.edu).